cwpearson/hugo-cwpearson/content/post/20220402-csips/index.md

 Doing so for our example will converge on a solution of \\(x = 2\\), \\(y = 2\\), and \\(4x \times 5y = 18\\).

+In 5.3, there are different ways to choose which non-integer variable to branch on.
+CSIPS branches on the first one.
+There are also better methods, such as branch-and-cut or branch-and-price, which I might investigate in the future.